IvanUkhov/blog/_posts/2020-02-03-net-promoter.md

 illustrating how the presented workflow can be implemented in practice.
 To this end, we generate some data with two grouping variables, age and seniority, and then perform inference using [`brms`], which leverages Stan under the hood.
-For convenience of manipulating posterior draws, [`tidybayes`] is used as well.
+For a convenient manipulation of posterior draws, [`tidybayes`] is used as well.

 ```r
 library(brms)